Little Chapel in the Woods

 The Little Chapel-in-the-Woods is the campus chapel at Texas Woman's University in Denton, Texas.

 History

 Built during the Great Depression, Little Chapel has been named one of Texas’ most outstanding architectural achievements.
-Designed by leading American architect and Denton resident O'Neill Ford with Arch B. Swank Jr. and Preston Geren Sr., recruits from the National Youth Administration (NYA) constructed the building, while more than 300 students in the college's fine arts programs designed and created the building's artwork, including the stained glass windows, lighting, woodwork, doors, ceiling beams, and flooring.
+Designed by leading American architect and Denton resident O'Neill Ford with Arch B. Swank Jr. and Preston Geren Sr., recruits from the National Youth Administration (NYA) constructed the building.
+Dorothy LaSelle, Associate Professor of art at Texas State College for Women (now Texas Woman’s University), served as director of the Chapel Arts Projects.
+LaSelle supervised more than three hundred students in the design and execution of all of the artwork in the Chapel, including the stained glass windows, lighting, woodwork, doors, ceiling beams, and flooring.

 The chapel received fame on November 1, 1939, when First Lady and NYA advocate Eleanor Roosevelt dedicated the Little Chapel.
 Mary Kathryn Jones, Student Body President, Class of 1940, introduced her to the crowd that had gathered for the dedication.

 Since its completion in 1939, the chapel has been used by many as a place of worship, meditation, and celebration.